ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 ## Diablo II Automation Progression

-I happily made a few automation tools for this game:

  * started with [AutoIt](http://autoitscript.com) bots that moved based on the pixels on the screen
  * an AutoIt OCR (which I'll cover in another article later) that helped